Best Things To Do in Siena, Italy Best Things To Do in Siena, Italy

 4. Palazzo Pubblico – Top Thing to do in Siena!

-The Palazzo Pubblico is a stunning palace on the Il Campo square.
-Created in the 13th century, this beautiful building was once where the republic government would sit.
-Every room inside has intricate decorations, paintings, and frescoes which can be seen on a guided tour.
+The Palazzo Pubblico is a stunning palace on the Piazza del Campo.
+Built in the 13th century, this building was once the seat of the republican government.
+Every room inside has intricate decorations, paintings, and frescoes, which can be seen on a guided tour.

 siena Palazzo Pubblico

-However, the adjoining tower, Torre del Mangia, is the real icon of Sienna, dominating the skyline for miles around.
-Standing at 88 meters tall, you can snake your way up the 400 steps all the way to the top.
-You get a magnificent birdseye view of the city and the surrounding Tuscan countryside from this height.
-Enjoy this top thing to do in Siena!
+However, the adjoining tower, Torre del Mangia, is the real icon of Sienna.
+At 88 meters tall, you can spot it from miles away.
+If you want, you can snake your way up the 400 steps to the top.
+From here, there’s a bird’s-eye view of the city and the surrounding Tuscan countryside.
+We really enjoyed this top thing to do in Siena!

 5. Church of San Domenico